 George Rudawski, Head of US Securitized Products at Aviva Investors in Chicago, sees reasons to be concerned but not alarmed.
 “It’s likely we’ve already seen as much improvement in the consumer picture as can be expected,” he says.
 “If late payments and delinquencies begin to rise, that wouldn’t be surprising.”

-The slower rate of US GDP growth for Q1 2017 was blamed primarily on a drop in consumer spending; in particular a 14% annual decline in vehicle purchases by US consumers for the quarter, as reported by the Bureau of Economic Analysis.3 Underpinning the general weakness in the auto sector is a pullback in lending: big banks aren’t courting borrowers as fervently as they were a few years ago.
+The slower rate of US GDP growth for Q1 2017 was blamed primarily on a drop in consumer spending; in particular a 14 per cent annual decline in vehicle purchases by US consumers for the quarter, as reported by the Bureau of Economic Analysis.3 Underpinning the general weakness in the auto sector is a pullback in lending: big banks aren’t courting borrowers as fervently as they were a few years ago.
 Starting in Q3 2016, more banks have tightened auto loan underwriting standards than relaxed them, according to data from the Federal Reserve Bank of St. Louis.4

 Figure 1: Net charge-offs for auto loans remain at low levels

-“Investors should bear in mind that unlike subprime mortgage-backed securities that paralyzed money market funds at the start of the global crisis, auto asset-backed securities (ABS) are largely a contained market,” Rudawski says.
+“Investors should bear in mind that unlike subprime mortgage-backed securities that paralysed money market funds at the start of the global crisis, auto asset-backed securities (ABS) are largely a contained market,” Rudawski says.
 “Auto ABS are collateralized with assets that are easy to value, mobile and have short average lives compared to mortgages.
 Unlike foreclosed houses, cars can be repossessed from delinquent borrowers, moved across the country, and sold quickly at auctions at fairly transparent prices.”